An ergodic theorem with weights and applications to random measures, RW homogenization and IPS hydrodynamics on point processes: Applications to random measures: Proof of Theorem and Lemma

-We move from the action of the group $\bbZ^d$ to the action of the group $\bbR^d$ by a standard method in homogenization theory.
-In particular, below we apply the results in \cite[Section~6 and Appendix~E]{Fhom1} (there we treated locally bounded atomic random measures \rosso{on $\bbR^d$}, but the results remain valid for generic locally bounded random measures \rosso{on $\bbR^d$}).
+\rot{As already mentioned, we} move from the action of the group $\bbZ^d$ to the action of the group $\bbR^d$ by a standard method in homogenization theory.
+In particular, below we \rot{will} apply \rot{some} results \rot{of \cite[Section~6]{Fhom1} that we will recall along the proof} (there we treated locally bounded atomic random measures \rosso{on $\bbR^d$}, but the results remain valid for generic locally bounded random measures \rosso{on $\bbR^d$}).
 To simplify the presentation and the notation we consider only the case $V=\bbI$ (the treatment in \cite{Fhom1} is for all $V$). \rosso{In this case $\D=[0,1)^d$.}

 We set $\bar \Omega=\Omega\times[0,1)^d$ and call $\cB$ the Borel $\sigma$--field of $[0,1)^d$.
 We consider the product $\s$-algebra $\bar{\cF}=\cF\otimes\cB$ and the product probability measure $\bar{\cP}=\cP\otimes dx$ on $\bar\Omega$.
 Then $(\bar\Omega,\bar{\cF},\bar{\cP})$ is a probability space.